SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/client-access/client-message-size-limits.md

 ms.author: chrisda
 author: chrisda
 manager: scotv
-ms.date: 5/7/2018
+ms.date: 6/8/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: fef9ca78-b68f-4342-ada0-881ab985ce3c
-description: "Learn how to configure message size limits for Exchange ActiveSync, Exchange Web Services, and Outlook on the web (Outlook on the web) clients in Exchange 2016."
+description: "Summary: Learn how to configure message size limits for Exchange ActiveSync, Exchange Web Services, and Outlook on the web (Outlook on the web) clients in Exchange 2016."
 ---

 # Configure client-specific message size limits

-Learn how to configure message size limits for Exchange ActiveSync, Exchange Web Services, and Outlook on the web (Outlook on the web) clients in Exchange 2016.
+ **Summary**: Learn how to configure message size limits for Exchange ActiveSync, Exchange Web Services, and Outlook on the web (Outlook on the web) clients in Exchange 2016.

 In Exchange Server 2016, there are several different message size limits that apply to messages as they travel through your organization.
 For more information, see [Message size limits in Exchange 2016](../../mail-flow/message-size-limits.md).